The Oncology Institute Inc. (TOI) Shares Up Despite Recent Market Volatility - News Heater

 Sponsored

-The average price predicted by analysts for TOI is $4.00, which is $3.16 above the current price.
-The public float for TOI is 55.60M and currently, short sellers hold a 0.87% ratio of that float.
-The average trading volume of TOI on July 21, 2023 was 865.18K shares.
+The average price estimated by analysts for TOI is $4.00, which is $2.99 above than the current price.
+The public float for TOI is 55.60M, and at present, short sellers hold a 0.87% of that float.
+The average trading volume of TOI on July 25, 2023 was 871.83K shares.

 TOI’s Market Performance